THE EPEOLATRIST'S DICTIONARY

 The earliest mention of a dictionary in history is from Babylon in the 6th century BC.
 The Chinese had their first written dictionary in 100 AD; Japanese history mentions their first dictionary in the 7th century AD.
 In Europe, the earliest dictionaries didn’t contain definitions of words.

-eucatastrophe - a sudden turn of events at the end of a story which ensures that the protagonist does not meet some terrible, impending, and very plausible and probable doom.
+Eucatastrophe - a sudden turn of events at the end of a story which ensures that the protagonist does not meet some terrible, impending, and very plausible and probable doom.

-callipygian - having shapely buttocks
+Callipygian - having shapely buttocks

 A FINE MESH